Chillán: History

 who was campaigning against the local indigenous peoples at the time, but this moniker did not fare well, and was replaced by the current name, which in the local Indian language means "where the Sun is sitting".

 During the Mapuche uprising of 1655, the city was besieged by Mapuche warriors.
 The Spanish defended the city from trenches and a palisade fort.
 Hoping for a miracle, the Spaniards put an image of Mary near the trenches, against which Mapuches are said to have shot arrows.
 In early March, about one month after the onset of uprising, distress was such that the Spaniards abandoned the city and headed north, escaping the conflict zone.
 The Real Audiencia of Santiago declared the evacuation an act of cowardice, and prohibited refugees from Chillán to go beyond the Maule River north.
 As an outbreak of smallpox occurred among the refugees, this was. in effect. a quarantine, as trespassing north was punished with death sentences.

 From its foundation, Chillán has been at the heart of Chile's rich agricultural region.
 It is also in a region of seismic activity, suffering from devastating earthquakes throughout its history; the 1939 Chillán earthquake left over 30,000 dead and mobilized international help.

 Chile's founding father, Bernardo O'Higgins, was born in Chillán in 1778.
 He was the force behind Chile's Independence from Spain, being elected supreme director and declaring independence after the Battle of Chacabuco against the Spaniards in 1817.
-His later victory at the Maipo battlefield cemented the country's freedom.
+His later victory at the Maipú battlefield cemented the country's freedom.
 He died in exile in Peru in 1842.